userfrosting/learn/pages/17.recipes/06.advanced-tutorial/05.localization/docs.md

 {% endblock %}
 ```

-Next we need to add the English association for those keys.
-We now create a new `locale/en_US` directory and a `pastries.php` file to old our new translations:
+Next we need to add the English mappings for those keys.
+We'll create a new `locale/en_US` directory, inside of which we'll create `pastries.php` to map our localization keys to their English translations:

 `app/sprinkles/pastries/locale/en_US/pastries.php`
 ```php